AcademySoftwareFoundation/OpenCue/docs/README.md

 1. To view the HTML output from Sphinx, open the following HTML file in a
     browser:

-    Note: Currently, Sphinx is only coinfigured to generate HTML docs for the `outline` package.
+    Note: Currently, Sphinx is only configured to generate HTML docs for the `outline` package.

     ```